x3ns/x3-alpha-theme/README.md

-# X3-Alpha - Color scheme for Sublime Text 3!
+# X3-Alpha - Color scheme
+Made for Sublime Text 3 - haven't tried it on ST2.

+This is a very balanced and soft scheme.
+Awesome for night work.

 Just PHP
 ========